hofstadter-io/dba/README.md

-# dba - a datastore assistant.
+# DMA - Your Data Model Assistant.

-`dba` is a tool to help you manage your data schemas, migrations, servers, and more.
+`dma` is a tool to help you manage your data schemas, migrations, servers, and more.

 Features:

 - Schemas written in Cue.
-All the power of Cue and `dba` will turn into SQL,libraries, and tools.
+All the power of Cue and `dma` will turn into SQL,libraries, and tools.
-- Migration calculation and management. `dba` tracks how your schema changes and handles the rest.
+- Migration calculation and management. `dma` tracks how your schema changes and handles the rest.
 - Manage local, test, cicd, and production servers.
 - Visual tool for interacting.
 - Supports [list of databases]